OpenChain-Project/conformance-questionnaire/README.md

 * `"notApplicablePrompt"`: Optional prompt to display for not applicable
 * `"evidencePrompt"`: Reserved for future use as a prompt to the user when additional information is requested for a question
 * `"evidenceValidation"`: Reserved for future use as a regular expression validation to be applied against the response to the evidence request
+* `"subQuestions"`: Only valid for question type SUBQUESTIONS.
+Map of question numbers to questions and are included as subQuestions.
+See working with subQuestions above.

 ## Branches, Tags and Versions
 The master branch will always be the version of the questionnaire under development.